Bureau and Corporate Funded Body

 Through these eco-friendly family programs, visitors can make items using ingredients they can easily get in their daily lives, learn how to cook local dishes with local specialties, or enjoy various farm village programs.

 Visitors can learn how to make useful items under the guidance of instructors.
 Each program takes about one to two hours and all ingredients are provided for free.

-As the space and ingredients are limited, spots are available in the order of arrival.
+As the space and ingredients are limited, spots are available on a first-come, first-served basis.

 |<Hoengseong> Natural Face Mist Making||<Pocheon> Purification Plant Pot Making||<Jecheon> Natural Shampoo Making|

 |<Cheorwon> Cookie Clay||<Seocheon> Colorful Pickles Making||<Hampyeong> Wax Candle Making|

 In particular, the campgrounds provide the programs two to three times a week even on weekdays during the summer vacation season from July 24 to August 30.

 Since 2013, the Seoul Metropolitan Government has been operating family campgrounds in abolished schools of other cities so that citizens can get away from the city and enjoy the beauty of nature.

 All campgrounds are located in beautiful rural areas and a family of four can rent all the necessary camping gear which include a tent, table, and brazier at 25,000 won per night.
 The campgrounds are very popular and usually fully booked during the summer vacation and weekends.